nbdc-datahub/hbcd-docs/docs/instruments/SED/vi.md

 **Acculturation** is a cultural change that occurs when individuals from one cultural background come into continuous, first-hand contact with another cultural setting.
 This happens when immigrants emigrate from their heritage culture to a receiving culture, in this case the United States or “American” culture.
 Acculturation may also happen when second-generation US-born individuals with foreign-born parents experience a family/heritage culture in their home and upbringing that is different from the environmental culture they were born into, in this case “American” culture.
 This first-hand contact may result in individual changes (i.e., values, attitudes, beliefs, and identities) and group changes (i.e., social and cultural systems).

 The **Vancouver Index of Acculturation (VIA)** measures acculturation orientations, or the way immigrants prefer to relate to the society of settlement (cultural adoption) and country of origin (cultural maintenance).
 For this study, we use the terms “family culture” for a participant’s heritage/ethnic cultural practices and “American culture” for cultural practices that are part of mainstream American culture.
 In VIA, concepts are not unidimensional where an individual can either maintain the culture of origin OR adopt the culture of settlement.
+Participants are allowed to choose more than one culture to account for multicultural households.
 The VIA seeks to understand the participant’s personal preferences for taking part in their family culture as well as those of American culture, if they are different.

 Some immigrants may consider American culture as their family culture.
 They can select “none” to indicate they do not identify with a culture other than American.
 We attempted to capture many different countries, ethnicities, and religions for participants to select.
 However, if a participant’s family culture is not listed, they can select “None of these apply/My family culture is not listed”.